PBSA/Technical-Documents/witnesses/setting-up-a-witness-node-with-docker.md

 ```

-The logs can be seen with `run.sh logs` command
+The logs can be seen with `run.sh logs` command.